Atchbo2001/Slayed/README.md

 # Slayed Shopify Boilerplate (A Shopify Theme Labs Fork)

 This fork is not much of a departure from upstream.
-I have just made some opinionated additions to the project structure and shopify template that help me get going on a Shopify project.
+I have just made some opinionated additions to the project structure, JS entry file, and shopify template that help me get going on a Shopify project.

 #### Important differences from upstream:
 - Vue.js removed.